If you play football regularly, then you should consider finding Income Protection.

 There are a number of ways that a footballers income protection policy may be adjusted to allow them to be provided with cover:

 - Exclusion.
 The other course of action your insurance provider might choose to take is to simply add an exclusion on football to your policy.
 This means you won’t have to pay any extra fees or more for your premiums, but you simply will not receive any cover for injuries you sustain while playing football.
+If this happens, you may be able to take a separate sports insurance policy that only covers you while playing sports.

 - Rugby League